Optimal solutions employing an algebraic Variational Multiscale approach Part I: Steady Linear Problems: Introduction

 \section{Introduction}

 The present work serves as a continuation of \cite{Shrestha2024ConstructionScales}, where we formulate a Variational Multiscale (VMS) \cite{Hughes1998TheMechanics, ShakibFarzin1989FiniteEquations} approach using the Fine-Scale Green's function to obtain optimal solutions for advection-diffusion problems.
 In \cite{Shrestha2024ConstructionScales} we introduced a generalised method for explicitly computing the Fine-Scale Greens' function for any projector.
-While possessing the Fine-Scale Greens' function allows one to tackle the fine-scale problem within the VMS framework, it also presents challenges, such as the need to analytically derive and numerically integrate the classic Greens' function of the associated PDE.
+Possessing this Fine-Scale Greens' function allows one to tackle the fine-scale problem within the VMS framework.
+This also presents challenges, however, such as the need to analytically derive and numerically integrate the classic Greens' function of the associated PDE.
 The numerical integration issue can be mitigated with advanced quadrature rules \cite{Mori2006NumericalTransformation}, but the analytical derivation of Greens' functions is only feasible for simple problems, see \cite[\S 8]{RichardHaberman2019HabermanBoundary}.
-In \cite{Shrestha2024ConstructionScales}, we highlighted that only the Greens' function for the \emph{symmetric} part of the differential operator is needed, which we leverage in this paper.
+In \cite{Shrestha2024ConstructionScales}, we highlighted that, in fact, only the Greens' function for the \emph{symmetric} part of the differential operator is needed, which we leverage in this paper.

 Our proposed solution to the analytical derivation challenge involves solving the VMS problem using two separate meshes: a \emph{coarse mesh} for the full PDE and a \emph{fine mesh} for computing the classic Greens' function for the \emph{symmetric} part of the differential operator.
 These meshes differ in refinement levels, adjusted by selecting different polynomial degrees.
 This paper specifically uses the Mimetic Spectral Element Method (MSEM) \cite{Jain2021ConstructionMeshes}, but the concepts can be applied to other Finite/Spectral Element or Isogeometric frameworks.